 The Sweden/USAID FARMA II project launched the Hrana Gurmana, or Gourmet Food, campaign on July 1, 2020, to help small businesses in BiH cope with the negative economic effects of the COVID-19 pandemic.
 Over the first three months, from July 1 to September 25, the campaign exceeded its plans and promoted a total of 146 small businesses, including 109 producers, 20 shops, and 17 restaurants.
 The campaign was relaunched on December 1, 2020, just ahead of holiday season, to once again draw the attention of consumers in BiH to local delicacies and small businesses that produce them.
-The campaign will include additional small businesses bringing the total number to more than 200.
+Until April 19, 2021, the campaign will include additional small businesses bringing the total number to 215.

 The Sweden/USAID FARMA II project launched the Hrana Gurmana, or Gourmet Food, campaign on July 1, 2020, to help small businesses in BiH cope with the negative economic effects of the COVID-19 pandemic.

 Those effects were reported on in the World Bank Group’s spring 2020 Regular Economic Report on the Western Balkans which noted that the pandemic had an extremely negative effect on 72 percent surveyed micro-enterprises and 66 percent of small enterprises in the Balkans.
 In parallel, a public opinion survey conducted by Valicon during the first months of the pandemic indicated that as many as 85 percent of consumers in BiH believe that they should buy domestic products, 72 percent said that they are already buying more, while 50 percent have expressed a willingness to pay more for the domestic produce.